Natalia Ladyka-Wojcik, PhD

 Impaired perceptual discrimination of complex objects in older adults at risk for dementia

 Jiang, L., Robin, J., Shing, N., Mazloum‐Farzaghi, N., Ladyka‐Wojcik, N., Balakumar, N., ... & Olsen, R. K. (2024).
+Impaired perceptual discrimination of complex objects in older adults at risk for dementia.
 Hippocampus, 34(4), 197-203. https://doi.org/10.1002/hipo.23598

 Sleep differentially and profoundly impairs recall memory in a patient with fornix damage